About Us

 I am now lucky to live with my husband and kitties in the Perinton area, enjoy walking, biking, hiking, antiques and all the natural beauty our area has to offer.

-Jennifer Morin
+Jennifer Morin MSPT, PRPC (she/her)

 Co-owner & Physical Therapist

 One of the greatest aspects of my job is watching the joy in people’s faces when they achieve their goals.
-I have been working as a physical therapist for over 20 years, and it never gets old.
+I have been working as a physical therapist for over 21 years, and it never gets old.
 I love the high-fives I get when a mom can finally run/jump/exercise/chase her kids around the yard without any urinary incontinence or the cards my pediatric patients create for me when they are finally able to poop without pain.
 The best is when someone tells me, “I didn’t believe this therapy would actually work, but it changed my life.”
 Priceless.

 After I graduated from Ithaca College with a Master of Physical Therapy and SUNY Brockport with a second Bachelor of Science with a major in physical education and concentration in Athletic Training, I started my career in sports medicine/ orthopedics while in Boston, MA.
 I had the pleasure to work with high school athletes, weekend warriors, and professional players.
 I dabbled in triathlon training, and I’m proud to say I am an Ironman Finisher!
-Somewhere along the line I started to learn just how important the pelvic floor and “the core” is to functional movement and everyday life, and I dove into the world of pelvic health.
+Somewhere along the way I started to learn just how important the pelvic floor and “the core” are to functional movement and everyday life, and I dove into the world of pelvic health.
 I have completed the pelvic and obstetric CAPP coursework through the APTA and the pediatric pelvic health courses through Herman and Wallace.
 I am a certified Pelvic Rehabilitation Practitioner (PRPC) through Herman and Wallace and have considered myself a pelvic health physical therapist for the majority of my career.
 I enjoy mentoring passionate PT students interested in pelvic health and orthopedics because I believe that they are the future of great care for our communities.
 Our profession has come A LONG WAY in terms of how we integrate our knowledge of body systems and biomechanics into everyday life, but we still have a way to go.
 I am so grateful that I get to be a part of it.

 As much as I love my career and what we are creating at Evolve, I love my family more.
 I hope to teach my two girls how to be strong, brave, kind, and compassionate as they grow.
 I also hope that one day I will beat them in the game of Memory (but today is not that day).
 And I’m sure their hope for me is that one day I will stop asking them about their bowel movements (but today is not that day either).

-PT, DPT
+Emily Caraglio PT, DPT (she/her)

 I am very passionate about pelvic physical therapy, and how life changing it can be since I was a patient myself.
 I had pain and incontinence issues after the birth of my 2 children.
 I experienced first-hand how pelvic PT works and can improve your quality of life.
 I hope in the future, visiting a pelvic health professional will be a standard of care for the pregnant and postpartum population.
 Let’s not forget about those that have pelvic dysfunction that have not experienced childbirth…I am here for you too!
 I know it can be hard to share details of difficulties in the bathroom and bedroom, but I strive to make my treatment room a safe space.